 paved the way to a triumphant and life-transforming international

 tour.
-He discovered that voice and guitar could create a particular
+He discovered that voice and guitar could create a very

-space and ambience that would appeal to a global audience looking
+particular space that appealed to global audiences looking for

 find his music balming and medicinal speaks directly to the increasing

-to contend with the marketing pressures of record companies and
+to contend with profit-fixated record companies and producers,

-producers, as well as the heavy-handed hegemony of Rap and Hip-hop,
+as well as the heavy-handed hegemony of Rap and Hip-hop, finding

-finding one’s self in one’s music, and staying there
+one’s self in one’s music -- and staying there --

 is easier said than done, especially if your unplugged sound is